mburkley/tms9900-gcc/README.md

 binutils patch 1.10
 * No changes to 1.9 but includes the multi-def patch to avoid compile errors relating to "do_wide"

+gcc patch 1.34
+* fixed signed division by -32768, at least as far as the test harness expects
+* added test harness for signed division
+* added test harness for bitfields
+* fix for return-and of unsigned chars and or-or-or of unsigned chars
+* fix to build script (turn off docs) to resolve build failures, starting with bfd

 gcc patch 1.33
 * fix to some assembly setup functions in lib1funcs.asm
 * remove dead code in tms9900_subreg